Allie LaForce Biography

 Trivia

-• She was crowned as Miss Ohio Teen USA in 2005 in September 2004 while her mother was crowned as Miss Ohio USA in 1977.
+• She was crowned Miss Ohio Teen USA in September 2004, while her mother was crowned Miss Ohio USA in 1977.

 • Allie worked as a sideline reporter in Las Vegas for NBA Tv at the time of the NBA Summer League.

-• She won a scholarship to the School for Film and Television in New York City and a one-year modeling contract with the Trump Modelling Management.
+• She won a scholarship to the School for Film and Television in New York City and a one-year modeling contract with Trump Modeling Management.

 • In 2011, Allie won an Emmy Award for anchoring FOX 8’s Friday Night Touchdown high school football show.